x-peranvan-x/Hobbily-CP317-PROJECT-/README.md

 # Hobbily-CP317-PROJECT-

 HOW TO RUN THE PROJECT:
-You must have node installed.Please write in your console, npm run devstart in order to run the project.
-Then go to localhost:3000
+You must have node js,mysql, and the libraries used in this project (express, mysql, bodyparser) installed.
+You will need to make sure that in the file user_db.js, your proper credentials for logging into mysql are entered rather than the credentials currently used.
+Please write in your console, npm run devstart in order to run the project.
+Then go to localhost:3000, and the website should be available.

 Functionalities Included
 -Community Creation